brainhack-school2020/abide-fmri/README.md

 - `output_dir` is the directory where you want to store the outputs the script generates.

 The notebooks also call the function from the preparation script.

+### Using venv

+To make sure that all scripts work correctly, you can create a virtual environment using pythons built-in library venv.
+To do this, follow these steps:

+1. Clone repo and navigate to folder in a shell
+1. Create a virtual environment in a folder of your choice: `python -m venv /path/to/folder`
+2. Activate it (bash command, see [here](https://docs.python.org/3/library/venv.html) how to activate in different shells): `source /path/to/folder/bin/activate`
+3. Install all necessary requirements from requirements file: `pip install -r requirements.txt`
+4. Create kernel for jupyter notebooks: `ipython kernel install --user --name=abide-ml`
+5. Open a jupyter notebook: `jupyter-notebook`, then click the notebook you want to run
+6. Select different kernel by clicking *Kernel -> Change Kernel -> abide-ml*
+7. Run the code!